 Make It a Meal

-Because this salad is meant to be enjoyed cold, it's ideal for packed lunches and picnics.
-Pair it with other brown-baggables like a Bagel with Lox, Boursin & Avocado, or a thermos of this chilled soba noodle salad made either with or without salmon.
+Since this salad is meant to be enjoyed cold, it's ideal for packed lunches and picnics.
+Pair it with other brown-baggables like a Bagel with Lox, Boursin & Avocado, or a thermos of a chilled soba noodle salad made either with or without salmon.
 It would also be a great accompaniment to sweet ginger tofu served with rainbow slaw and forbidden rice salad with apricots and hazelnuts.

 - 2 pounds fresh broccoli